-Georgia laws restrict access to children, the elderly and disabled clients by persons convicted of felonies and specific misdemeanors.
-These restrictions are imposed by law on all social service agencies and health care facilities who work with these protected populations.
+Georgia laws restrict access to children, the elderly, and disabled clients by persons convicted of felonies and specific misdemeanors.
+These restrictions are imposed by law on all social service agencies and healthcare facilities that work with these protected populations.
 In turn, the agencies require students to comply with the same restrictions applied to their volunteers and employees.
 A criminal background and abuse registry check is now also required for professional social work licensure in most states.